-Ukrainian and Russian musicians
+Ukrainian and Russian war, musicians give benefit concert in Concertgebouw

-The Ukrainian pianist Anna Fedorova and the Russian cellist Maya Fridman are organizing a benefit concert for the victims of the war in Ukraine.
+Ukrainian and Russian war – The Ukrainian pianist Anna Fedorova and the Russian cellist Maya Fridman are organizing a benefit concert for the victims of the war in Ukraine.
 On Sunday 6 March they will collect money for Giro555 together with other musicians in the Amsterdam Concertgebouw.

 The Dutch violinist and daughter of Russian musicians Liza Ferschtman, the Georgian pianist Nino Gvetadze and the Dutch cellist Quirine Viersen, who was co-trained by father Ferschtman, will also play during the concert.